jooseokLeeCU/CU_Boulder/projects_CU/CSCI5622(Machine Learning)/Prediction of PM2.5 level at an AQMD station/README.md

 Machine Learning, CNN, LSTM, XGBoost, PM2.5, Time-series, Forecast, Python, Keras, Sklearn

 # Codes
-- CSV_merger can be found here
+- CSV_merger code can be found here
--
+- Preprocessing code can be found here
+- EDA code can be found here
+- Model training & analysis code can be found here

 # Reports
 - Project proposal can be found here